 Recall that the firm with the lower opportunity cost has the comparative in the production of the good.
 In this case Rolls Royce only has to give up 0.5 car parts for 1 aircraft part, whereas Volkswagon has to give up 3!
 This means Rolls Royce has the comparative advantage in aircraft parts.
 Volkswagon only has to give up 0.33 aircraft parts for 1 car part, whereas Roll Royce has to give up 2.
-This means Volkswagon has the comparative advantage in aircraft parts.
-Volkswagon has the comparative advantage in car parts.
+This means Volkswagon has the comparative advantage in car parts.